abrar2030/FinFlow/kafka/README.md

 ## Architecture

-The enhanced Kafka implementation follows a layered architecture approach:
+The Kafka implementation follows a layered architecture approach:

 ```
 ┌─────────────────────────────────────────────────────────────┐